pygame/pygame/docs/reST/ref/freetype.rst

    .. attribute:: underline_adjustment

-      | :sl:`Gets or sets an adjustment factor for the underline position`
+      | :sl:`Adjustment factor for the underline position`
-      | :sg:`underline_adjustment -> float`
+      | :sg:`underline_adjustment <-> float`

       Gets or sets a factor which, when positive, is multiplied with the font's underline offset to adjust the underline position.
-A negative value turns an underline into a strikethrough or overline.
+A negative value turns an underline into a strike-through or overline.
 It is multiplied with the ascender.
 Accepted values are between -2.0 and 2.0 inclusive.
 A value of 0.5 closely matches Tango underlining.
 A value of 1.0 mimics SDL_ttf.